"There are fantastic people out there giving up their time to look after bats. I’m so grateful."

 – a bat finder who contacted the National Bat Helpline

 Every year, at least 1,500 grounded or injured bats in the UK owe their survival to trained, vaccinated independent volunteers, who look after them until they're well enough to be released into the wild.
-And for each of those rescued bats, at least one member of the public has a chance to learn about these undervalued and misunderstood animals and why they matter.
+For each of those rescued bats, at least one member of the public has a chance to learn about these undervalued and misunderstood animals and why they matter.

 Every day, BCT's National Bat Helpline receives calls from people who have found bats.
 Some have been caught by cats, some are pups that have been separated from their mothers, others are simply stranded and exhausted.
 We don't run a bat rescue service of our own, but thanks to the independent volunteers who make up our UK Bat Care Network, we're able to put most callers in touch with a helper who has specialised knowledge and experience.